gdyrrahitis/dotnet-retry/ReadMe.md

 * Tests

 ### Description
-A retry library for C#, which can retry a given operation.
+A retry library for C#, which can retry a given operation, for void or methods that return some value.
-It consists of 3 Classes to use, `RetryWrapper.cs`, `RetryStatic.cs`, `Retry.cs`.
-The first two end up to use `Retry.cs` in the end.
-More on Classes section.
-`Retry` class contains operations, methods named `Attemp` to re-run a failed action or function (`Func<T>`).
-Method retries are performed in a loop, and upon failure are delayed for X amount of time, which X is provided to the call of the retry method.
-After reaching the maximum number of retries, an `AggregateException` will be thrown, which contains all the exceptions occured for the method invocation.
+After reaching the maximum number of retries, a flatten `AggregateException` will be thrown, which contains all the exceptions occured for the method invocation.

 ### Retries
 For retries a linear technique is implemented in this current `1.0.0` version.
+Linear or else sequential retry policy, is basically a technique to try call a certain method X amount of times with a delay specified between retries.
+This technique will try to get a successful result as many times as it has been to try and will always have the same delay between these attempts.
+After maximum retry limit is reached, it throws a flatten AggregateException back to the caller.

 ### Classes
-* `RetryWrapper.cs`.
-A wrapper class that wraps the static 'RetryStatic.cs`.
-It is intended to be used on test suites.
-  *  Methods
-    * GetRetryMechanism.
-Returns the Instance of `Retry` by calling the `RetryStatic.Instance` property.
-* `RetryStatic.cs`.
-A static class that returns an instance of the `Retry.cs` class.
-It consists of an `Instance` property that returns an instance of the `Retry` class.
-* `Retry.cs`.
+`RetryRule`.
 The class that consists all the logic for the retry attempts.
 	* Methods
 		* void Attempt.
 Attempts to try and run a void synchronous action
 		* T Attempt<T>.
 Attempts to try and run a synchronous Func<T>
+It also exposes events for callers to subscribe to.
+Events are:
+	* `OnBeforeRetry`.
+This event is dispatched before this library attempts to call the target method.
+	* `OnAfterRetry`.
+This event is dispatched after a retry, which means after a failed but also after a successful call.
+	* `OnFailure`.
+This event is dispatched after an exception has been thrown from the target method.

 ### Examples
 **Just a method invocation**

 Just retrying a method, twice, waiting for two seconds between retries.
 ```
-var retry = new Retry();
+var rule = RetryRule.SetupRules();
-retry.Attempt(() => TryThisOperation(), 2, Timespan.FromSeconds(2));
+rule.Attempt(() => TryThisOperation(), 2, Timespan.FromSeconds(2));
-// or just retry.Attempt(TryThisOperation, 2, Timespan.FromSeconds(2));
+// or just rule.Attempt(TryThisOperation, 2, Timespan.FromSeconds(2));
 ```

 **Or passing variables, it doesn't matter**
 ```
 // x = 1, y = "abc"
-var retry = new Retry();
+var rule = RetryRule.SetupRules();
-retry.Attempt(() => TryThisOperation(x, y), 2, Timespan.FromSeconds(2));
+rule.Attempt(() => TryThisOperation(x, y), 2, Timespan.FromSeconds(2));
 ```

 **Using methods that return a value**